afdaniele/compose-pkg-aido-watchtower/README.md

-# compose-pkg-aido-watchtower
+# compose-pkg-duckietown-watchtower

-AIDO package for the \compose\ platform (Watchtower functionalities).
+Package for managing Duckietown watchtowers in the \compose\ platform.